Leading Party Wall Surveyors - Nationwide Coverage

 -

-2(2)(a): Underpinning a party wall which is necessary for basement excavations but can also be required for extensions where existing foundations need strengthening.
-This also applies to the raising of party wall, most commonly where parapet walls are raised to accommodate a loft extension.
+2(2)(a): Underpinning a party wall, usually for basement works, but sometimes required for extensions where existing foundations need strengthening.
+This also covers raising a party wall, for example when parapet walls are extended to form part of a loft conversion.

 -

-2(2)(b): Repairing or demolishing and rebuilding a party wall where such a repair is warranted.
+2(2)(b): Repairing, or demolishing and rebuilding, a party wall where necessary.

 -